apache/ignite/modules/network/README.md

 On top of the described primitives, the networking module provides a higher-level request-response primitive which can be thought of as an RPC call, implying a single response for the given request.
 This primitive requires that the message being sent has a unique identifier that can be matched with response on receipt.

+## Concepts and interfaces

+This module provides the following interfaces and implementations:

+1. `ClusterService` interface represents the current node and the entry point for network-related activity in a cluster.
+2. `ClusterLocalConfiguration` contains some state of the current node, e.g. its alias and configuration.
+3. `ClusterServiceFactory` is the main way of starting a node.
+4. `TopologyService` provides information about the cluster members and allows registering listeners for topology change events.
+5. `MessagingService` provides a mechanism for sending messages between network members in both weak and patient mode and allows registering listeners for events related to cluster member communication.